 Who Should Attend

-- Health care managers and supervisors who recently stepped into management roles without formal training.
+- New or rising star behavioral health and health care managers and supervisors who recently stepped into management roles.

-- Experienced health care managers and supervisors who want to enhance their skills and contributions.
+- Experienced behavioral health and health care managers and supervisors who want to enhance their skills and contributions.

 - Social workers, psychologists, psychiatrists, therapists, nurses, clinicians and administrative/oversight staff in the beginning, intermediate or advanced stage of a management-based role.